 Recently, the gold price has experienced positive traction and has climbed back closer to a two-week top.
 There are several influencing factors contributing to this movement.
 One of the key factors is the weakening US Dollar, which has been on a downward trend for the fourth consecutive day.
 This depreciation of the USD is attributed to the growing expectations that the Federal Reserve will initiate a rate-cutting cycle in September.
 The anticipation of softer US macro data further reinforces this belief, providing a driving force for the gold price.

 Moreover, geopolitical tensions and political uncertainties in both the US and Europe have enhanced the safe-haven appeal of gold.
 These factors have led to an increase in demand for gold as investors seek refuge in times of uncertainty.
-However, despite these bullish indicators for gold, the prevailing risk-on sentiment in the market, as evidenced by the recent bullish trend in global equity markets, may hinder gold’s for a significant surge.
+However, despite these bullish indicators for gold, the prevailing risk-on sentiment in the market, as evidenced by the recent bullish trend in global equity markets, may hinder gold’s potential for a significant surge.

 Market sentiments play a crucial role in determining the price movements of gold.
 While the market is currently bullish on gold due to the weak USD and geopolitical uncertainties, traders are adopting a cautious approach.
 The upcoming release of the US Nonfarm Payrolls (NFP) report is a significant event that will influence traders’ decisions.
 The NFP report is expected to shed light on the health of the US labor market, and any surprises in the data could sway investor sentiments.